How I Built Procedural Tracks and Vertical Loops in Godot

-I’ve been working on an arcade racing game that contains its own level editor to allow for sharable user-generated tracks!
+I’ve been working on an arcade racing game with a level editor for making and sharing tracks!

 A wide shot of a completed track showing a curve leading into a vertical loop